MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/download-hotfix-lcs.md

 ## Download X++ updates

-1. Select the **All X++ updates** tile to view the list of available application updates to an environment, or select the **Critical X++ updates** tile for application updates that are recommeded for your production environment.
+1. Select the **All X++ updates** tile to view the list of available application updates to an environment, or select the **Critical X++ updates** tile for application updates that are recommended for your production environment.

    ![Application X++ update tile](./media/X++UpdateTiles.jpg)